jordanhilado/cecs451-final-group5/README.md

 ## Installation

-You may choose to run this project in two ways:
+You may choose to run this project one of two ways:

 - A. In the cloud via Google Colab
 - B. Locally via local installation